-Chanakya (Est. 375 BC – 283 BC) was an ancient Indian guru (teacher) involved in rising of first Mauryan emperor Chandragupta Maurya.
-He was a royal advisor, philosopher, economist and jurist.
+Chanakya (Est. 375 BC – 283 BC) was an ancient Indian guru (teacher) involved in the rising of first Mauryan emperor Chandragupta Maurya.
+He was a royal advisor, philosopher, economist, and jurist.
 Chanakya is also traditionally identified as Kautilya or Vishnugupta.
 He is known to be very clever and intelligent.

 Chanakya is regarded as a great thinker and diplomat in India and as one of the earliest people who envisioned a united India (Akhand Bharat) spanning the entire subcontinent.
 His timeless vision on strategic issues is a matter of research.

-He is credited as the author of Chanakya Niti (a collection of aphorisms) and Arthashastra, an ancient Indian treatise on statecraft, economic policy and military strategy.
-His policies and tactics are still practical and implementable in diplomatic world.
+He is credited as the author of Chanakya Niti (a collection of aphorisms) and Arthashastra, an ancient Indian treatise on statecraft, economic policy, and military strategy.
+His policies and tactics are still practical and implementable in the diplomatic world.